Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 This guide assumes that your default language is english and you are on desktop with an AMD.
 NVIDIA and INTEL ARC is supported however it's also highly discouraged as the drivers can be weird.

+## 0. Getting the ISO
+a.
+Go to archlinux.org and click on download.<br>
+b.
+Download the image from the download server that is in you region.<br>
+c.
+Get some kind of ISO burner for a usb and just write the ISO to the USB.<br>
+Note: If you have qbittorrent, you can use the torrent link instead of the download mirrors.

 ## 1. Basic initial Setup
 a.
 Run the command `cat /sys/firmware/efi/fw_platform_size` to check if your booted into UEFI.<br>
 b.
 Run `timedatectl status` to ensure the date and time is accurate.

 ## 2. Networking
 If you're not going to be using WI-FI, then skip part 1.